animatedmax/spring-data-geode/src/main/markdown/reference/function-annotations.md

 ### Annotations for Function Execution

-To support client-side Function execution, the following SDG Function annotations are provided: `@OnRegion`, `@OnServer`, `@OnServers`, `@OnMember`, and `@OnMembers`.
+To support client-side Function execution, the following Spring Data for GemFire Function annotations are provided: `@OnRegion`, `@OnServer`, `@OnServers`, `@OnMember`, and `@OnMembers`.
 These annotations correspond to the `Execution` implementations provided by